Christian Stang

-Christian Schweigaard Stang (15 March 1900 – 2 July 1977) was a Norwegian linguist, Slavicist and Balticist, professor in Balto-Slavic languages at the University of Oslo from 1938 until shortly before his death.
+Christian Schweigaard Stang (15 March 1900 – 2 July 1977) was a Norwegian linguist, Slavicist, and Balticist, who served as professor of Balto-Slavic languages at the University of Oslo from 1938 until shortly before his death in 1977.
 He specialized in the study of Lithuanian and was highly regarded in Lithuania.

 Early life

 He was born in Kristiania as a son of politician and academic Fredrik Stang (1867–1941) and his wife Caroline Schweigaard (1871–1900).
 He was a grandson of Emil Stang and Christian Homann Schweigaard, and a nephew of Emil Stang, Jr. He grew up in Kristiania and took his examen artium 1918 at Frogner School.

 Career

 He received his magister degree in comparative Indo-European linguistics in 1927, and his Ph.D. in 1929.
 Subsequently, he was the University Fellow in comparative Indo-European linguistics for the period 1928–33.
 From 1938 to 1970 he was professor of Slavonic languages at the University of Oslo.
 He served as the dean of the Faculty of Humanities from 1958 to 1960.